Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Hepatitis B Vaccine for Adults

 HepB is received in 3 doses (shots) over 6 months.
-The following adults are at high risk and should be vaccinated:
+It is routinely recommended for all unvaccinated children aged less than 19 years.
+In addition, the following adult groups are at high risk and should be vaccinated:

 Other people at risk who would benefit from vaccination include: